Zamalekies/StreamingUsers/README.md

 start  | node app
 serve  | nodemon app.js

-First run a clean, then a build and then nodemon can be used to host the app
+First run a clean, then a build and then nodemon can be used to host the app.
+This will start the server on ```port 3000```

 ### Angular